-Verification of employment is required where the borrower’s employer need to confirm.
+Verification of employment is required where the borrower’s employer needs to confirm.

 Gaps In Employment And Mortgage Loan

 Mortgage Borrowers do not have to be employed with the same company for the past two years to qualify for a mortgage.
-Gaps in employment is allowed.
+Gaps in employment are allowed.

-Here is how employment gaps of six months or less works:
+Here is how employment gaps of six months or fewer works: